Ferroic Polarization from Nonpolar Phonons

 The anomalously large BECs in titanate perovskites originate from dynamical changes in the Ti–O hybridization \cite{ghosez1995born}.
-Although the Hf ion is more electropositive than Ti and thus forms a predominantly ionic Hf–O bond, the bond-to-bond charge-transfer mechanism in HfO$_2$ is governed primarily by covalency variations induced by changes in bond length, rather than by the degree of covalency itself.
+Although the Hf ion is more electropositive than Ti and thus forms a predominantly ionic Hf–O bond, the bond-to-bond charge-transfer mechanism in HfO$_2$ is governed primarily by covalency variations induced by changes in bond length, rather than by the degree of covalency itself \cite{yang2024origin}.
 Such sensitivity to covalency is also expected to become more pronounced when the underlying covalency is already substantial.
 Consistent with this picture, a systematic increase in the second-order mode effective charges is observed across fluorite MO$_2$ compounds as the cation electronegativity increases from Hf to Ti (Table~\ref{tab:charges}) \cite{zheng2005electronic}, further supporting the interpretation of second-order dynamical charges as manifestations of covalency-driven bond-to-bond charge transfer.

-However, the observed trend of increasing second-order dynamical charge raises an important question: why is this effect absent in the majority of Ti-based oxides, which have been extensively studied?
+However, the observed trend of increasing second-order dynamical charge raises an important question.
+Why is this effect absent in the majority of Ti-based oxides, which have been extensively studied?
 For example, in the Ruddlesden-Popper phase A$_3$B$_2$O$_7$, the well-known hybrid mode formed by $\mathrm{X}^-_2$ and $\mathrm{X}^+_3$ transforms like the polar $\Gamma^-_5$ mode and underlies hybrid improper ferroelectricity \cite{benedek2011hybrid,benedek2012polar,oh2015experimental,li2020}.
-In practice, however, the polarization arises almost entirely from the first-order Born effective charges of the polar mode.
-In Ca$_3$Ti$_2$O$_7$, the net contribution from the second-order dynamical charges is only 0.6 mC/m$^2$, less than 0.5\% of the 0.16 C/m$^2$ polarization generated by the polar mode \cite{jung2025triggered}.
-Also, a recent report shows that the trilinear and quadlinear couplings which involves the $\Gamma^-_4$ mode play an important role for Pna$2_1$ instability of perovskite structures \cite{scott2024universal}.
+In practice, however, the polarization arises almost entirely from the first-order Born effective charges of the polar mode \cite{jung2026triggered}.
+Also, a recent report shows that the trilinear and quadlinear couplings which involves the $\Gamma^-_4$ mode play an important role for Pna$2_1$ phase of perovskite structures \cite{scott2024universal}.
 As identified here, $\mathrm{X}^+_5\mathrm{X}^-_5$ coupling transform like $\Gamma^-_4$, which means that it would enable second-order mode effective charge.